What is Community Care Health's service area?

-Can Community Care Health Plan members get covered care outside of the Plan’s service area?
+Can Community Care Health members get covered care outside of the plan’s service area?

 Will I be able to choose my own specialists or will my primary care physician make that decision for me?

 You and your primary care physician (PCP) will determine the best specialist for your particular needs.
 In some cases you may be able to see a specialist directly without a referral from your PCP.
-No referral is required for pediatricians, and women can see participating obstetricians and gynecologists without a referral.
+No referral is required for participating mental health providers, pediatricians, and obstetricians and gynecologists.

 If you have any questions about how to see a specialist call customer service at (855) 343-2247.

-Which services are covered under Community Care Health Plan?
+Which services are covered under Community Care Health?

 Where can I get a summary of my benefits?